What is retail cannibalization and how can you avoid it?

 That last one might be the most unwieldy concern of all.
-Cannibalization can hurt your sites and suppliers.
+Retail cannibalization can hurt your sites and suppliers.
 Then again, it depends on your goals; if you are expanding to gain market share, cannibalization will not be the primary concern.
 If you are expanding to grow volume and margin, it should be at the forefront of your worries.

 Fortunately, you can ease this worry with information.
 Your retail network doesn’t have to suffer due to ill-planned expansions.

 Whenever there is a certain number of similar sites in a geographic area, all drawing on the same demand, retail cannibalization can become a concern.
 Multiple sites in one geographic area is only an issue when the market cannot bear them.
 In other words, enough demand must be present for suppliers and retailers to succeed.